Our Story

 Calculus — the Latin pebble

 The Romans inherited the idea and gave it a new name.
 Calculus in Latin simply means small stone or pebble.
-Roman merchants and tax collectors used calculi — little stones — on counting boards to tally transactions, measure land, and manage the empire's vast accounts.
+Roman merchants and tax collectors used calculi — little stones — on counting boards called abacus to tally transactions, measure land, and manage the empire's vast accounts.

 From calculus came calculate, calculation, and eventually the entire branch of mathematics that Newton and Leibniz would name after it centuries later.
 Every time you press equals, you are echoing something people have done with stones since before writing existed.